 Lower limb bio mechanics/orthotics

-Correct biomechanics plays a fundamental role in the performance of any sport or activity, as well as injury prevention.
-For example, a tennis player who serves with inadequate biomechanics will likely find the power in their delivery is reduced and their risk of injury, increased.
-A runner who has excessive pelvic tilt can suffer knee pain or knee injuries.
+Correct biomechanics plays a fundamental role in the performance of any sport/activity, as well as injury prevention.
+For example, a tennis player with inadequate biomechanics of their serve will result in a reduced power of delivery and would increase risk of injury.
+A runner who has excessive pelvic tilt can suffer with knee pain or knee injuries.

 Most people, as they age, suffer from the symptoms of arthritis, although many may not recognize the condition let alone understand their ability to reduce their pain.
 There are two types of arthritis, Osteoarthritis and Inflammatory arthritis.
 Inflammatory arthritis can present as rheumatoid, Psoriatic arthritis (linked to the chronic skin condition Psoriasis) or ankylosing spondylitis (targeting the joints of the spine).